HoomanBahreini/MySQLConnectionManagerForNet/README.md

 [DbConfigurationType(typeof(MySqlEFConfiguration))]
 public class MyDbContext : DbContext
 {
-    // instead of passing the connection string name to base constructor, use the following base construcotr
+    // instead of passing the connection string name to base constructor, use the following code
     // public B2bDbContext() : base("DataDB")

     // MySQLConnectionManager uses round robin algorithm to choose the least recently used host and establishes a connection to that node